 - Complete the inventory checks on the property.

 - Pay the rent and deposit

-- Pay or make a contribution towards the bills, as well as any other costs agreed and stated clearly in the tenancy agreement, such as:
+- Pay or make a contribution towards the bills, as well as any other costs agreed and stated clearly in the tenancy agreement

 - Responsibility for Council Tax, water rates, gas, electricity, telephone charges, television licence fee, etc